When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

 - We used the Cicerone hiking guide: Walking in the Drakensberg*, to plan this hike.
 It also suggests other hikes here, and elsewhere in the Drakensberg.

 - We stayed at Hermit’s Wood campsite.
-There are only 10 spots here, so booking in advance is necessary in busy periods.
+There are only 10 spots here, so booking in advance is necessary for busy periods.

 - There is only a shop selling basics within the park